SidGanesan/SidGanesan/README.md

 Jarden Securities Limited. *Jan 2020 - Present.*

-In my role I am involved in delivering strategic solutions using micro-service architecture to both external clients and internal business units.
-Leveraging AWS services such as Lambda, Event Bus, and S3 to deliver solutions for front office trading, portfolio management, and investment services in the financial services sector.
+In my role I am involved in designing, developing, and maintaining domain centric micro-services.
+Leveraging AWS services such as Lambda, DynamoDB, and S3 to deliver solutions and features continuously.
+As part of the Runtime Barbarians and Team UN scrum teams delivered micro-services for tax reporting, portfolio management, and compliance monitoring.

 ### Wealth Management Intern

 Jarden Securities Limited. *Jan 2019 - Jan 2020.*

 Involved as part of the Private Wealth Research team, designing and developing tools to assist financial advisers.
-Successfully developed and deployed five tools presently, implemented using Excel and VBA.
+Successfully developed and deployed five tools presently, implemented using Excel, VBA, and PowerQuery.
+Conducted analysis on client behaviours and trading using R  to build an understanding of how client segments behave for AML purposes.

 ### Laborer